 DYMOS code adopts one-point kinetic equations for the reactor power as shown below, which is almost identical to the model used in LWR licensing.
-The following equations are common in textbooks of reactor physics [18].
-The unique difference in MSR is that it considers the circulation of delayed neutron precursors of fuel salt, as is shown in the third and fourth terms of the second equation proposed by ORNL [19].
+The following equations are common in textbooks of reactor physics [19].
+The unique difference in MSR is that it considers the circulation of delayed neutron precursors in fuel salt. as is shown in the third and fourth terms of the second equation proposed by ORNL [20].
+The well-known kinetic equations for solid fuel reactor are modified by considering the flow-out loss and the flow-in gain of delayed neutron precursors [19].
+They are expressed in the third and fourth terms in equation (3), respectively.
+The newly defined parameters, namely, $\beta{eff}$ and $\beta{loss}$ are for the convenience of simplification of equation (2).